 Virtual assistants are very helpful in the cases where there are similar requests form a large number of customers.
 By automating routing requests, companies can cut a significant part of all load on the customer support department.

 With a properly developed chatbot, companies can successfully process much more queries than relying only on human agents.

 Customers need information rather than empathy

-When customers want to make a complaint or solve a problem because of company’s fault, human agents can better deal with a situation than the bot, even the NLP-powered bot.
+When customers want to make a complaint or solve a problem because of the company’s fault, human agents can better deal with a situation than the bot, even the NLP-powered chatbot.

 However, if a customer just needs a short answer to his or her questions or requires some simple actions without any empathy, then virtual assistants will have much higher resolution rates than human agents.

 For example, a Facebook Messenger-based chatbot from Odeon, UK cinema chain, allows customers to purchase cinema tickets.